neamax/MadTapChangelog/readme.md

     - Huge UI Update with Telegram Fullscreen compatibility
 </span>
 <span style="margin-bottom: 1vw;">
-    - Home page (TAP) redesign regarding fullscreen mode guidelines, player level progress bar is now inside the main page, and player profile picture and name are centered on top, along with native TG close and options buttons
+    - Home page (TAP) redesign regarding fullscreen mode guidelines, the player level progress bar is now inside the main page, and the player profile picture and name are centred on top, along with native TG close and options buttons
 </span>
 <span style="margin-bottom: 1vw;">
-    - Game Settings button is an icon now, next to a new Inventory icon placed on its left side
+    - The game Settings button is an icon now, next to a new Inventory icon placed on its left side
 </span>
 <span style="margin-bottom: 1vw;">
-    - Tasks, Gangs, Leaderboard, Casino, and Play pages are all redesigned to fit full screen mode; elements are moved in some pages, while on other ones matching padding from top added to top elements
+    - Tasks, Gangs, Leaderboard, Casino, and Play pages are all redesigned to fit full-screen mode; elements are moved in some pages, while on other ones matching padding from the top is added to top elements
 </span>
 <span style="margin-bottom: 1vw;">
     - Pills in-game score and timer area redesigned to prevent overlapping with close and options buttons
 </span>
 <span style="margin-bottom: 1vw;">
-    - Top leaders cards and content area redesigned; the gold leader's card is now centered, with 2nd and 3rd places having smaller card scales
+    - Top leaders cards and content area redesigned; the gold leader's card is now centred, with 2nd and 3rd places having smaller card scales
 </span>
 <span style="margin-bottom: 1vw;">
     - Minor bugs fixed; also, other few ones identified and listed for fixing in the next update